 Property

-One of the first costs you'll make when starting out in the industry is finding a property whether you decide to build, lease or buy.
+One of the first upfront investments that you'll make when starting out in the industry is finding a property in the right business location whether you decide to build, lease or buy.
 Building from scratch comes with a range of costs covering aspects such as licenses, building structure, and the installation of electrics, plumbing and equipment.
 If you choose to lease then you will generally have to pay lower upfront costs due to the option of signing different lease agreements.
 You will tend to pay the regular rent plus a percentage of your revenue and the contracts can range from month-to-month to multi-year.

 If you are buying a new store, then you'll need to place a significant initial investment.
 Purchasing a new coin laundromat can range from $50,000 to more than $1 million.
 However, you'll then have long-term stability and equity owning your own property with the opportunity to either sell or lease in the future.